2023 Kayak Bass Fishing Angler of the YearKBF Members' AOY Program Details

-- Each KBF Member down the ranks will be awarded a successively lower number of AOY Points.
-The “decrement” at KBF TRAIL Series and Pro Series regular season tournaments is six (6) points per step in rank.
+- The “decrement” at KBF TRAIL Series and Pro Series regular season tournaments is six (6) points per step in rank.
 For example, First place earns 600 points, second place 594, third 588, and so on down to 60 points, the minimum earned by “Active Participants.” (“Active” is defined as competitors who demonstrated by submission of a photo taken in the competition area, even if of an empty Measuring Board with Identifier.) or 60 (for non-participating registrants).
-The decrement will be 9 Points at the TRAIL and Pro Series Championship.
+The decrement will be nine (9) Points at the TRAIL and PRO Series Championship.

 - Top four (4) KBF TRAIL Series Tournaments scores (maximum 600 each, total 2,400 from four events)